Ch3rry-Pi3-AI/MLOps-Gun-Detection/README.md

-Perfect — here’s your fully updated **root directory README** for the **MLOps Gun Detection** project, following your conventions:

-✅ No horizontal rules
-✅ Includes `custom_exception.py` and `logger.py` in `src/`
-✅ Uses your standard project setup structure and tone

----

 # 🏗️ **Initial Project Setup — MLOps Gun Detection**

 This branch establishes the **foundational structure** for the **MLOps Gun Detection** project.